JnyJny/springer_downloader/README.md

 List books, package, packages, catalog or catalogs.

 Display information about books, packages, and catalogs.
 Packages are sets of books grouped by subject.
-There are currently three catalogs
+There are catalogs available:
-available: en-all, de-all and de-med.
+`en-all`, `de-all` and `de-med`.

-Examples
+__Examples__

 List titles available in the default catalog: